anthok/ARMulator/README.md

 ### Dependencies

-Requires Python3, only tested on 3.5 use at one risk otherwise.
+Requires Python3, only tested on 3.5 use at own risk otherwise.

 ```
 Python 3.5